SwonVIP/cistern-pwa/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+Use `ng build --prod --outputHashing=all` to build with new unique file names to avoid chaching problems

 ## Running unit tests